swaraj-das/Collect-your-GamingTools/Contributing.md

   Launch GitHub Desktop and log in to your GitHub account if you haven't already.

 2. **Clone the Repository:**
-- If you haven't cloned the Project-Guidance repository yet, you can do so by clicking on the "File" menu and selecting "Clone Repository."
+- If you haven't cloned the project repository yet, you can do so by clicking on the "File" menu and selecting "Clone Repository."
-- Choose the Project-Guidance repository from the list of repositories on GitHub and clone it to your local machine.
+- Choose the project repository from the list of repositories on GitHub and clone it to your local machine.

 3.**Switch to the Correct Branch:**
 - Ensure you are on the branch that you want to submit a pull request for.